Wendel Clark: Post-retirement

-Clark is now employed by the Toronto Maple Leafs Hockey Club as a community ambassador and public relations.
+Clark is now employed by the Toronto Maple Leafs Hockey Club as a community ambassador in public relations.
 He can be seen at virtually all Leaf home games, usually with his wife Denise and children.
 The Toronto Maple Leafs honoured the former captain by raising his legendary number 17 to the rafters on November 22, 2008, at the Air Canada Centre.
 The number was officially retired by the team on October 15, 2016, during a home pre-game ceremony in which 17 players representing 11 sweater numbers were similarly honoured.
-Prior to the Leafs' Hockey Day in Canada game against the Ottawa Senators on Saturday, February 18, 2017, it was announced that statues of iconic Leafs Charlie Conacher, Red Kelly, Frank Mahovlich and Wendel would be added to the Leafs' Legends Row, located outside the Air Canada Centre, as part of the ongoing Maple Leafs' Centennial Anniversary.
+Prior to the Leafs' Hockey Day in Canada game against the Ottawa Senators on Saturday, February 18, 2017, it was announced that statues of iconic Leafs Charlie Conacher, Red Kelly, Frank Mahovlich and Clark would be added to the Leafs' Legends Row, located outside the Air Canada Centre, as part of the ongoing Maple Leafs' Centennial Anniversary.

 He owns Wendel Clark's Classic Grill and Sports Lounge, with two restaurants in Saskatoon, Saskatchewan; and Oshawa, Ontario.
 A new location in Grand Prairie, Alberta will open soon.
 He resides in King City.

 Personal life

 Family

 Clark's first cousin is ex-NHLer and ESPN commentator Barry Melrose; he is also a cousin of former Detroit Red Wing and Saskatoon Blades player Joe Kocur.

 Clark's younger brother Kerry Clark was also a professional hockey player; he was a career minor leaguer who is in the top 60 in minor league history in penalty minutes with 2812.
 Clark's other brother, Donn Clark, is best known for being the head coach of the Prince Albert Raiders and the Saskatoon Blades.

 Clark's son, Kody, played three seasons for the Ottawa 67's of the Ontario Hockey League beginning in 2016.
-Kody was selected 47th overall in the 2018 NHL Entry Draft by the Washington Capitals, and played three seasons for the Hershey Bears.
+Kody was selected 47th overall in the 2018 NHL entry draft by the Washington Capitals, and played three seasons for the Hershey Bears.